 People with other nationalities who held a valid, permanent Ukrainian residence permit on 23 February 2022 and who did not: leave Ukraine by 27 November 2021 or returned to the country of origin by 23 February 2022;

-The partners, under-aged children and dependent relatives of persons covered by the regulation.
+The partners, minor children and dependent relatives of persons covered by the regulation.

-Refugees from Ukraine can enjoy temporary protection in only one European country.
+You can get Temporary Protection in one European country.
 This is the country in which you are currently registered.
-If you want to go to another country, check carefully whether you fall under the rules for temporary protection there.
-If this is the case, you can move to that country within the European Union, register there, and enjoy temporary protection.
-In that case, contact the municipality where you are staying to let them know that you are leaving the Netherlands.
-You will then be deregistered there.
+Before you move to another country, you should find out carefully whether you are also covered by Temporary Protection over there.
+If so, you can move to another country within the European Union and register there so you can get temporary protection there.
+Before you leave the Netherlands, you must let the municipality where you are staying know that you are leaving.
+You will then be deregistered from the Dutch municipality.